The Cambridge Society of Belgium

 - Sir Bryan Nicholson GBE - Chairman of BUPA

-These Speaker evenings normally take place mid-week, in a location in Brussels convenient for all, and in the early evening (18.30-20.30).
+Speaker evenings normally take place mid-week, in a location in Brussels convenient for all, and in the early evening (18.30-20.30).
 They are informal in character with the Chatham House Rule applied (strictly off-the-record occasions), thus enabling our speakers to be more revealing than they might be in a more public environment.
-The Society maintains an active website, www.camsoc.be and an informal Facebook group.
+The Society maintains an active website, www.camsoc.be, a LinkedIn group and an informal Facebook group.

 To support all these activities, there is a modest annual subscription.
 Most events are free of charge, with the exception of the annual dinner.